-Excel tab 2 - Budget Table and Budget Justification
+Excel Tab 2 - Budget Table and Budget Justification

-In the second tab of the embedded Excel document, include the proposed budget for your project.
-Please provide a one to three sentence narrative budget justification for each line item included in your budget.
+In the second tab of the Excel document, include the proposed budget for your project.
+Please provide a brief narrative budget justification for each line item included in your budget.
 For personnel, describe any grant-related duties.
 For other expenses, describe what they will be used for and who will use them.
 If in-kind contributions are budgeted, please provide a list of the source of each contribution, the name of the organization providing it, and whether the donation is in cash or non-cash (e.g., labor, etc.).

-2.4 Financial Information
+2.5 Financial Information

 Please include one of the examples below with your application.
-Contact CBIR@ohsu.edu if your organization is unable to provide this financial information.
+Contact EOCCOGrants@eocco.com if your organization is unable to provide this financial information.